ioannisatdatabricks/0-to-genai-with-databricks-on-aws/Setup Instructions for Databricks Express.md

 ## Setup instructions for Databricks Express workspaces

 ### 1. Install the demo content
-- Create a new notebook and name it, for example "Content Setup"
+- Create a new notebook and name it, for example, "Content Setup"
 - Add the following cells and run the notebook:
   - **cell 1**